iOT Enabled AI Waste Management Software Development for Smart Cities

 7) What accuracy benchmarks are achievable in AI waste management platform for enterprises?

-Accuracy depends on dataset diversity and model tuning, with enterprise targets typically exceeding 85% under controlled operational conditions.
+Accuracy depends on dataset diversity and model tuning.
+Enterprise targets exceeding 85% under controlled operational conditions.

 8) Is blockchain necessary for recycle-to-earn waste platforms?